 Car Sharing Cost

-The car sharing cost is determined by the committee and is based on a cents value for each kilometre that each passenger travels, with the total cost rounded up or down to the nearest dollar.
-As at 1st November 2012, the value was 10c per kilometre.
+The car sharing cost is determined by the committee and is based on a cents value for each kilometre that each passenger travels, with the distance rounded up or down to the nearest 10km, with cost then rounded up or down to the nearest dollar.
+As at the end of 2022, the value was 15c per kilometre.

-Example: The distance from Nowra to the Steamers Beach carpark is 39.27km, giving a round trip of 78.54km.
-At 10c per kilometre, the cost per passenger is $7.85, which is then rounded up to $8.00.
-The cost can be reduced by mutual agreement for longer trips ie. outside the Shoalhaven.
+Example: The distance from Nowra to the Steamers Beach carpark is 39.27km, giving a round trip of 78.54km which is rounded up to 80 kilometres.
+At 15c per kilometre, the cost per passenger is $12.
+The cost can be reduced by mutual agreement for longer trips i.e. outside the Shoalhaven.

 The underlying argument is that the driver should not have to contribute to fuel costs provided he or she has two or more passengers.
 Then, assuming that few cars use more than 12.5 litres per 100km, the calculations should be based on that level of consumption.
 If the car is more fuel-efficient, then the driver benefits more.
 The price of unleaded fuel was used as the benchmark, as this is what is most commonly used.
 It would be too complicated to set different figures for premium petrol or diesel fuel as well.